CedricPerret/JuliassicPark/README.md

 - **Values** are functions that compute the parameter from existing ones, potentially based on values of other `parameters`

 Each function **must accept only keyword arguments**, and all required arguments must be present in the `parameters` dictionary. .
 It should also include `kwargs...` at the end for compatibility.

+If a derived parameter has the same name as an existing one, the old value is replaced by the new one.

 Example: